 2. Lionel Messi, Argentina

-The key member of the greatest club team in history as Barcelona dominated Europe, Messi can change a game in an instant with unfathomable close control while gliding forward at lightning speed.
+The key member of the greatest club team in history as Barcelona have dominated Europe, Messi can change a game in an instant with unfathomable close control while gliding forward at lightning speed.
 The Argentinian has answered doubts about his ability to perform for his country and could now complete his legacy by leading them to World Cup glory.

 1. Pelé, Brazil

-Bookended his career at the top level with World Cup wins, first as a brilliant 17-year-old in 1958 and then 12 years later as part of one of the greatest ever teams to ever grace the competition.
+Bookended his career at the top level with World Cup wins, first as a brilliant 17-year-old in 1958 and then 12 years later as part of one of the greatest teams to ever grace the competition.
 In between he picked up another winner’s medal in 1962, although was injured during the tournament.
 The all-time top scorer for Brazil, Pele fired in a total of 1,281 goals during a glittering career.